 (If parenting books are more your speed, this list from one of the authors of Minimalist Parenting looks amazing — I stink at reading parenting books, though (including Minimalist Parenting, which I bought many moons ago and still sits unopened), so, ah, there’s that.

-Books To Register For To Read to Baby:
+Books To Read to Baby:

 We just talked about some of my sons’ favorite books recently, but these are the books I think new moms should consider registering for: